bryanwhiting/blog/christianity/the-power-of-habitual-prayer.md

 ![Pray alone in your wilderness.
 Find somewhere.](../img/dalle-pray-in-your-wilderness.jpeg){.preview-image}

 [^1]: while writing this the insight came: I'm in the state of mind of wanting them to change.
-This is a mindset of control.
+This is a mindset of control ([Stop trying to change people.
+Stop it.](stop-trying-to-change-people.md)).
 The fallacy a mind believes is "if only they're better I'd be at more peace".
 Consider the alternative: if they were peaceful but I'm still in a mindset of control.
 Would I be happier?
 Perhaps I would feel more comfortable (less noise in my ear).
 But I'm going to posit that a person in a mindset of control, regardless of whether they're being listened to and their control is being obeyed, aren't happy and aren't mindful.
 They aren't present with what is.
 A healthier mindset for me might be: "anything could happen, delightful that they're food now, but it's okay if they misbehave.
 They're kids!
 How can I [Find the Fun](find-the-fun.md) in this moment?"
 [^2]: The math is this: 1.001^365=1.44.
 Or, your daily return is 1.001.
 Invest $10 and you'll have $10.01 by the end of day one.
 Invest $10.01 on day two and gain 0.1% and you'll have $10.02001 by end of day two.
 Do this 365 times and you'll have $10*1.001^365=$14.40